 The Board of Directors (“Board”) of ViTrox Corporation Berhad (“ViTrox” or “the Company”) is committed to ensure that good corporate governance is being practised by the Group in order to safeguard stakeholders’ interests as well as enhancing shareholders’ value.

 The Board Charter sets out a list of specific functions that are reserved for the Board.
 The Board Charter addresses, which include amongst others, the Board obligations and liabilities, Directors’ Code of Ethics, role of the Board, Chairman and Chief Executive Officer (“CEO”), appointment of new directors, the right balance and composition of the Board, remuneration policy and the establishment of Board Committees together with the required mandate and activities.

 |3.
 The Board|

-The Board derives its authority to act from the Memorandum and Articles of Association of the Company and the law and regulations governing companies in Malaysia.
+The Board derives its authority to act from the Memorandum and Articles of Association or Constitution (if applicable) of the Company and the law and regulations governing companies in Malaysia.

 The Company strives to have a Board members with suitable academic and professional qualifications, skills, expertise and wide exposure.

 |The Code requires a formal and transparent procedure to be established for appointment of new Directors to the Board.
 The Code also endorses the establishment of a nominating committee (“NC”), comprised exclusively of Non-Executive Directors, a majority of whom are Independent to propose new nominees to the Board and to assess directors on an on-going basis.|

 |The NC had been established on 27 February 2013 by the Board.
 The NC is responsible for assessing the nominee(s) for directorship and Board Committee membership and thereupon submitting their recommendation to the Board for decision.|